Internet 2007 Predictions

 Currently online advertisement is seriously undervalued.
 Financially as well as in terms of market reach and efficiency.
 Part of the inflation in the online ad market goes back to the omnipresent Google ads with the misconception they created in terms of the function of online advertisement (Pay per Click) and the devaluating effect it had on online advertisement at first.

+On the other hand Google adwords has helped the overall distribution and acceptance of online advertisement.
 As Google adverts are getting more (and that is: reasonably) expensive, online advertisement is catching up.
 Fortunately brand owners have learned to discern and value brand exposure on premium spots compared to mere traffic generation through search engine marketing programs.

 3.4 The rise of new ad agencies

-Of course nothing will change as long as the old priest of linear media sit have control over marketing budgets and ad agencies.
+Of course nothing will change as long as the old priest of linear media have control over marketing budgets and ad agencies.

-The first agency who nails the concept of substantial online advertisement is promised to have a golden 2007.
 Globally there is a substantial lack of talented online marketers and ad strategists.
 The first agency who nails the concept of substantial online advertisement is promised to have a golden 2007.
 It is more likely to be a new than an old agency.
 As making an ad agency an interactive ad agency is as difficult as turning a horse into a car.

 If Internet advertisers got paid as much as classic advertisers, you’d see much better web ads online.
 And you will.

-4. Wow: Digital Identity for the trusted web
+4. Wow: Digital Identity for the Trusted Web

 With the rising political relevance of the web, identity becomes a more and more important factor.
 Currently, most abuses go back to the fact that people can use fake identities.
 I am not sure if the web is ready for this, but I am sure that the introduction of clear referable web identities would solve a lot of problems.